-(a) Employees who have commenced their annual vacation shall not be called back to work, except in cases of extreme emergency.

-(b) When, during any vacation period, an employee is recalled to duty, he/she shall be reimbursed for all reasonable expenses incurred thereby by himself/herself, in proceeding to his/her place of duty and in returning to the place from which he/she was recalled upon resumption of vacation, upon submission of receipts to the Employer.

-(c) Time necessary for travel in returning to his/her place of duty and returning again to the place from which he/she was recalled shall not be counted against his/her remaining vacation time.
+- (a) Employees who have commenced their annual vacation shall not be called back to work, except in cases of extreme emergency. - (b) When, during any vacation period, an employee is recalled to duty, he/she shall be reimbursed for all reasonable expenses incurred thereby by himself/herself, in proceeding to their place of duty and in returning to the place from which he/she was recalled upon resumption of vacation, upon submission of receipts to the Employer. - (c) Time necessary for travel in returning to their place of duty and returning again to the place from which he/she was recalled shall not be counted against their remaining vacation time.